oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-continuous-integration-ci-server/rule.md

 ---

- ​​​A continuous integration server monitors the Source Control repository and, when something changes, it will checkout, build and test the software.
-If something is wrong, notifications are sent out e.g. via email or Teams.​
+A continuous integration server monitors the Source Control repository and, when something changes, it will checkout, build and test the software.
+If something is wrong, notifications are sent out e.g. via email or Teams.

 TIP: Azure DevOps and GitHub provide online build agents with a free tier to get you started